pmean/build-website/text/99/injury.md

 > with how to do this than I am.
 >
 > I would **strongly urge you to build your own index rather than
 > letting a machine build it for you**.
-If you don\'t feel like you know
+If you don't feel like you know
 > enough to build an index on your own, how will you be able to
 > critically evaluate an index that your automated procedure creates?
 > Also, the number of variables you have is small enough that you can